Top Countries for Digital Nomads to Live in 2025

 One of Thailand’s main draws for digital nomads is the range of places to stay.
 Generally, you’ll want to stick to larger cities such as Bangkok, Chiang Mai, Phuket, and Koh Samui.
 These have the largest expat communities and, generally, the best services.

 It’s fairly easy to set up a life as a digital nomad in Thailand.
-The country is familiar with expats, and just over 25 percent of the population speaks English.
-Moving around the country isn’t difficult, meaning you could jump around hotels and Airbnbs as you please.
+The country is familiar with expats, and just over 27 percent of the population speaks English.

 Related articles: